-I woke up sitting up to full view of the sun rising, I wrote (freestyle) morning pages, watched video of Stephan Mitchel talking about writing as meditation while curled up my left side in fetal position in my bed covers.
+I woke up sitting up to full view of the sun rising, I wrote (freestyle) morning pages, watched a video of Stephan Mitchel talking about writing as meditation while curled up my left side in the fetal position in my bed covers.

 I drove to the doctors on less sleep and what felt like less oxygen than the average human and finally signed up for the doctors and found my NHS number.
 I had this pain before, for an entire year, not again.

 I tidied the whole house as Singh was soon visiting and when you hurt your chest it hurts to rest and hurts to move around so you do a bit of both to ensure you keep breathing.

 I spoke with a lady at the pharmacy counter to get some pills to help and she asked if it was a pulled muscle, I said no then walked around the shops like a walking zombie wondering if I could, in fact, pull a muscle from cleaning glass panes the night before, possibly?
 I bought some tiger balm for my muscles.
 When home I ate two pecan pastries and washed down medication I had surrendered to taking as the doctor’s line was busy.

 I found an amazing Kundlaini style track on Gurbani MC – A hundred moons by Tera Naam.
 I felt I was supposed to find and play it on repeat that day.
 It made life liveable while in pain as I made a small batch of food before washing my hair.